Star Wars opening crawl

 Three frames representative of opening sequences from films in the Skywalker Saga.
 The phrase "A long time ago in a galaxy far, far away...." which remains static on the screen and the Star Wars logo which shrinks to a central point is common to all of the films and are followed by a film-specific opening crawl.
 The example shown comes from a post-1981 re-release as Star Wars: Episode IV – A New Hope.

 The Star Wars opening crawl is a signature device of the opening sequences of every numbered film of the Star Wars series, an American epic space opera franchise created by George Lucas.
 Within a black sky background featuring a smattering of stars, the crawl is preceded both by the opening static blue text, "A long time ago in a galaxy far, far away...." and by the Star Wars logo which recedes toward a central point on the screen before disappearing.
 The crawl text, which describes the backstory and context of the film, then recedes toward a higher point in relation to the screen and with an apparent effect of disappearing in the distance.
 The visuals are accompanied by the "Main Title Theme", composed by John Williams.

 This sequence has featured at the beginning of each of the main Star Wars saga theatrical films produced by Lucasfilm.
 Although it has retained the same basic elements, the opening crawl has significantly evolved throughout the series.
 It is one of the most immediately recognizable elements of the franchise and has been frequently parodied.

-The opening crawl was not used in the animated film Star Wars: The Clone Wars or in the Star Wars "Anthology" films, Rogue One and Solo, although all three films begin with the opening text.
-Additionally, the opening sequence of Solo continues with a short backstory presented in the same style as the opening text, while The Clone Wars uses a narrator to provide exposition in a similar style to a newsreel.
-Lucasfilm President Kathleen Kennedy indicated in an April 2023 Entertainment Weekly interview that "the crawl's coming back" when asked if it would return for the upcoming movie focused on Rey.
-When asked if it would only be back for the Rey movie, Kennedy stated "No. The crawl is for movies" indicating that Star Wars TV shows would not have the crawl, but all films would.
+The opening crawl was not used in the animated film Star Wars: The Clone Wars or in the Star Wars anthology films, Rogue One, Solo, and The Mandalorian and Grogu, although the former three films begin with the opening text.
+Additionally, the opening sequences of Solo and The Mandalorian and Grogu continue with a short backstory presented in the same style as the opening text, while The Clone Wars uses a narrator to provide exposition in a similar style to a newsreel.
+Lucasfilm president Kathleen Kennedy indicated in an 2023 interview that "the crawl's coming back", adding that the crawl is "for movies", indicating that Star Wars TV shows would not have the crawl, but all films would.
+Additionally, Kennedy's successor Dave Filoni stated in a 2026 interview that the crawl is "something that we try to reserve only for saga-type films".